 4) To develop a communicative view of campaigns: Although much previous campaign research has prized attitudinal and economic data, the CMP took this position: if democracy is a dialogue, someone must speak, someone must listen, and someone must evaluate what was said.
 With political communications now accounting for 60% of all campaign expenditures, and with more and more persons now being joined together via the "old" and "new" media, there has never been a greater need to discover who said what to whom and how.
 The Campaign Mapping Project helps meet that need.

 The first several years of the Project were devoted to data collection.
-The latter includes speeches, advertisements, debates, broadcast news stories, newspaper accounts, and letters-to-the-editor generated during sixty years worth of general election seasons (late August through election day).
+The latter includes speeches, advertisements, debates, broadcast news stories, newspaper accounts, and letters-to-the-editor generated during seventy years worth of general election seasons (late August through election day).

 Speeches were obtained from presidential libraries when possible, but also from state and regional archives, and, in some cases, from groups and individuals.

 Political advertising is typically fugitive stuff, but the Project benefited considerably from the fact that Kathleen Jamieson had been collecting these materials for more than twenty years.
 More recently, ads and their transcripts have been easily accessible on the Web.

 Presidential debates were more easily obtained from Internet sources as was newspaper coverage, since it existed on microfilm even for the early years.